giorgiaBertacchini/MLOps-ProductionPhase/MLOps -observability/README.md

   <img width="260" alt="streamlit logo" src="https://github.com/giorgiaBertacchini/MLOps/blob/main/MLOps%20-observability/img_readme/streamlit_logo.png">
 </div>

+:books: *Theory: A drift alert can be followed by a trigger to the Develop phase to retrain and generate a new model.*

 [Streamlit](https://streamlit.io/) is an open-source Python library that facilitates building and deploying shareable web apps in minutes.
 It turns data scripts into customized, powerful, and shareable data apps.

 Being a production-ready app framework, Streamlit offers the fastest way to build web apps for machine learning models.